 The Buddhist view of the cosmos is that there is not just this universe, but rather an infinite number of universes; and that not just Shakyamuni Buddha taught, but an infinite succession of Buddhas strive tirelessly, in innumerable world systems, to wake up consciousness to itself — the work of enlightenment.
 Just as there are infinite worlds where Buddhas strive to wake up beings, so, too, there are an infinite number of expedient means and teachings which must be employed, fitting with each particular consciousness.

 In Buddhism, this particular mundane world is called “Saha world”.
 This is the world which we and all sentient beings inhabit.
 These lines from the Vimalakirti Sutra I read today really put so succinctly how the Buddha teaches.
 It is so simple and clear, not using force or threats of damnation.
 It is all reasonable, appealing to natural morality through the law of cause and effect.
 There is not the stink of religion about it, anywhere.
-Simple and to the point, it gave so much inspiration that it seemed right to share them today while still fresh:
+Simple and to the point, it gave so much inspiration that it seemed right to share these teachings today while they are still fresh:

 Those bodhisattvas then asked the Licchavi Vimalakīrti, “How does the Buddha Śākyamuni teach the Dharma?”